marcosbuydid/data-structures-algorithms/README.md

 ### Essentials
 Contains various examples about arrays, structures, pointers, functions and more.

+### Queue
+Contains one or multiple abstract representations of a Queue.

 ### Linked List
 Contains multiple algorithms of how to operate with linked lists.